 - Groups—You can share your content with groups to which you belong and their members.

 Leave all options unchecked to set the sharing level to the owner of the item.

 - Optionally, click the Configuration tab and change settings.

-For more information, see Configure web imagery layers.
+For more information, see Configure a web imagery layer.